Net Energy Metering

 Renewable Energy – Received Credit: The Renewable Energy – Received Credit is an energy rate ($/kWh) applied to the NEM customer’s Renewable Energy – Received.
 COG pays NEM customers a credit per kilowatt hour for Renewable Energy – Received.
 The credit on the customer’s bill is subject to the limitations discussed in the ordinance section Item I.

 Customers with Installed solar:

 Yes, it is.
-The ordinance can be reviewed on the City’s website at www.georgetown.org .
+Review the ordinance on the City’s website.